What Does it Mean to Study Language Studies?

 Language specialists must thoroughly understand the subject matter in which they work, so that they are able to convert information from one language, known as the source language, into another, the target language.
 They must remain sensitive to the cultures associated with their languages of expertise.
 Interpreters are often required to translate to and from both languages, while translators generally work only in one direction, translating the written word from the source language to the target language.
 It is important to understand what is communicated in both languages, and to express thoughts and ideas clearly.
 Strong research and analytical skills, mental dexterity, and an exceptional memory also are important.

 Advancements in technology allow translation work to be done via computer, and most assignments are received and submitted electronically.
-The Internet provides advanced research capabilities and valuable language resources, such as specialized dictionaries and glossaries.
-Machine-assisted translation, including memory tools that provide comparisons of previous translations with current work, helps save time and reduce repetition.
-This same technology also allows aspiring translators to take their college classes online, allowing them to expand their knowledge while still maintaining a normal work and life schedule.
+The Internet can supply advanced research capabilities and language resources, such as specialized dictionaries and glossaries.
+Machine-assisted translation, including memory tools that can compare previous translations with current work, helps save time and reduce repetition.

 A bachelor's degree is almost always required in this field; specialized training in how to do the work can also be required.
-Interpreters might also find it easier to break into areas with particularly high demand for language services, such as court or medical interpretation.
+Interpreters might also find it easier to break into areas with particularly technical language, such as court or medical interpretation.
 Once interpreters and translators have gained sufficient experience, they may move to more difficult or prestigious assignments, earn editorial responsibility, or even start their own translation agencies.

 Specialized Language Career Choices

 You might choose to specialize in one area of expertise or in a variety of areas, if you are doing contract work.
 Some of the most common areas are listed here, in addition to business, social services, or entertainment opportunities.